bcrowell/bcrowell.github.io/drinking_water/index.md

 that you're out of "fuel;" especially for activities that involve less than about 2 hours of continuous, intense exertion, you have plenty of glycogen, and fatigue is more like an involuntary central nervous system response that prevents damage.

+Some hikers add drink mixes to some of their water.
+This adds variety to the monotonous diet of a long hike, and for people who can taste iodine, the mix masks the taste.
+Mixes can be either zero-calorie (e.g., Crystal Light) or sweetened with sugar (e.g., Kool-Aid).
+If you use the ones sweetened with sugar, be scrupulous about cleaning the threads of your water bottles, because otherwise you may risk dysentery.[Mueser 1997, p.
+100]
+If you're using chemical treatment, wait until it's complete before adding the mix.

 Myths about contaminated water
 --------------------------